lightwick/lightwick.github.io/blog/biology/_drafts/2021-07-16-macromolecules.md

 Cellulose is a glucose polymer, used in the cell wall of plant cells.
 What gives cellulose its toughness is the structure that cellulose forms.\
 There is α glucose(starch) and β glucose(cellulose). α glucose forms a helical structure.\
 β glucose forms a linear structure.
 Glucose monomers form hydrogen bond with hydroxyls from other cellulose molecules that lie parallel to it.
 This is possible due to the linear structure that cellulose forms.
 This interconnected hydrogen bond forms what is called a microfibril.
-※On an unrelated note, cellulose while non-digestive in humans(due tot the lack of enzymes to break down cellulose), it stimulates teh secretion of mucus which helps the digestion process of other food intake.
+※On an unrelated note, cellulose while non-digestive in humans(due to the lack of enzymes to break down cellulose), it stimulates teh secretion of mucus which helps the digestion process of other food intake.
 ### 3. Lipids
 Lipids are hydrophobic due to it consisting of mostly hardocarbons regions. \
 ∵ Hydrocarbons are non-polar becuase the electronegativity of hydrogen and carbon aren't big enough.\